SSyl/Rainmeter-SSyl-HWiNFO/README.md

 1. Install [HWiNFO64](https://www.hwinfo.com/)
 2. In Sensor Settings, go to the HWiNFO Gadget tab and select each sensor you need (as defined in `Combined.ini`)
-2. Configure HWiNFO to output the sensors you want to monitor
 3. Download and extract this skin to your Rainmeter Skins folder
 4. Right-click the skin and select "Display Sensors" to get sensor #s.
 5. Edit the sensor index variables in `Combined.ini` to match your hardware